lukaslerche/fastify-openid-client/README.md

 ## Endpoints

+`GET /` returns the the landing page served from `templates/index.hbs`

 `GET /login` redirects to the login URI for Authorization Code Grant flow

 `GET /callback` is called by the Authorization Code Grant flow after the user has logged in

 `GET /logout` is called to logout the user in Authorization Code Grant flow with query parameter `refresh_token` and `issuerLogoutURL`

-`GET /loginext` is called with query parameters `user` and `password` for Resource Owner Password Credentials flow
+`POST /loginext` is called with form parameters `user` and `password` for Resource Owner Password Credentials flow

 `GET /logoutext` is called to logout the user logout in Resource Owner Password Credentials flow with query parameter `refresh_token`